-Dignity is a movement.
-A movement of fairness, opportunity and compassion.
-The Dignity movement uses strategy, resilience and ethical practices to create an inclusive and hopeful future that unites businesses, community groups and individuals who care want to make a difference.
+Dignity is a movement – a movement of fairness, opportunity and compassion.
+Dignity uses strategy, resilience and ethical practices to create an inclusive and hopeful future that unites businesses, community groups and individuals who care want to make a difference.

-Dignity provides a women’s wellbeing initiative of which corporates can purchase a subscription to have sanitary items provided at their workplace and in turn support a buy one give one model to provide sanitary items to girls in secondary school currently going without.
-Our customers ANZ, Cigna, Xero and Flick Electric receive our delivered Dignity package which includes Organic Initiative sanitary items, display canisters and posters in the female bathrooms to provide for free to female employees.
+Dignity provides a women’s wellbeing initiative of which corporates can purchase a subscription to have sanitary items provided at their workplace and in turn support a buy one, give one model to provide sanitary items to girls in secondary school currently going without.
+Our customers, including ANZ, Cigna, Xero and Flick Electric, are delivered our Dignity package which includes Organic Initiative sanitary items (whose products decompose in 5 years as opposed to 500 years for conventional products), display canisters and posters in the female bathrooms to provide for free to female employees.

 As a business we believe in sustainability, fairness and transparency.
-We currently have three part-time employees paid above the Living wage.
+We currently have four part-time employees paid at least at the Living wage.

 Our purpose is to create a movement in New Zealand where women can access sanitary items for free, whether that is through our initiative or encouraging businesses to provide these for free.

-We aim to play a leading part in actively reducing the stigma surrounding periods through awareness and women’s’ experiences shared widely.
+We aim to play a leading part in actively reducing the stigma surrounding periods through awareness and womens’ experiences being shared widely.

 Why Dignity is changing the game for periods